Facing electoral headwinds, Trump brings back his 2016 team

 Some of Trump’s 2016 team never left.
 Ivanka Trump and Jared Kushner, the president’s daughter and son-in-law, are senior advisers.
 Kellyanne Conway, the president’s final 2016 campaign manager, remains a senior White House counselor.
 Dan Scavino runs the president’s social media presence from inside the West Wing.
 The president’s two adult sons, Donald Jr. and Eric Trump, and Eric’s wife, Lara, remain popular campaign surrogates.

-But a few members of the old gang have not returned.
+But a few members of the old gang have not yet returned.
 That includes Bannon, who remains supportive of Trump after a messy exit from the White House, and Keith Schiller, Trump’s longtime security man.
+Also not involved are those 2016 veterans who have run into legal trouble, including Paul Manafort, Rick Gates, Roger Stone and Michael Flynn.

 “He will always default to a group of people he trusts and who will advocate for him until hell freezes over,” said Timothy O’Brien, a Trump biographer who later worked for Michael Bloomberg’s 2020 Democratic presidential campaign.
 “But there’s a difference between trusting people and being a good judge of ability.”